LimboDancer-Canary/QuantumOfTrust/Quantum of Trust Equations in CSharp.md

 ## 9. Trust Evolution

 This equation describes how an agent's trust value updates incrementally as each contract completes.
 Rather than recomputing the entire sum from scratch, trust evolves by adding the weighted outcome of each new contract to the existing value.
-This incremental update is more efficient for real-time systems and clearly shows the accumulative nature of trust—each action either adds to or subtracts from your reputation.
+This incremental update is more efficient for real-time systems and clearly shows the accumulative nature of trustâ€”each action either adds to or subtracts from your reputation.
 The `TrustTracker` class maintains cached trust values and updates them as contracts complete, providing an efficient implementation for networks with high transaction volumes.

 **Mathematical notation:**
 $$V_t^{(n+1)}(a) = V_t^{(n)}(a) + \omega(c_n) \cdot \text{outcome}(c_n)$$